ncstate-sat/popover/README.md

 You are in full control of when the popover opens and closes.
 You can hook into any event or trigger that fits your application's needs.

-The `SatPopover` has the following methods,
+`SatPopover` has the following methods,

 * `open`
 * `close`
 * `toggle`

-The `SatPopoverAnchor` has similar methods,
+`SatPopoverAnchor` has similar methods,

 * `openPopover`
 * `closePopover`